pascalr/merge/README.md

+NOOOO WYSIWYG, because it is NOT SAFE.
+There can be hidden evil code inserted in the document...
+Ah this is why Trix editor only allows some html!!!
+No WYSIWYG
+No WYSIWYG
+No WYSIWYG
+No WYSIWYG
+No WYSIWYG
+No WYSIWYG
+Side by side like Overleaf is quite nice actually.

+For erb.
+Side by side.
+And maybe live preview.
+Just hiding the erb.
+Or showing the initial erb when the page loaded, but not live update.

+Ok now I need routes.

+document                route
+/machine/tasks/show     /tasks/show/:id

 I REALLY, REALLY, REALLY, REALLY, REALLY HATE WEBPACK.
 IT NEVER WORKS.
 IT LOOKS SO COMPLICATED.
 AND IT IS SO SLOW.
 WHAT THE FUCK WEBPACK...
 I THINK IT'S THE THINK I HATE THE MOST RIGHT NOW............